-Chris is currently the Head of Communications and Marketing at the Australian War Memorial.
-Chris has over 15 years’ experience in the communication sector, working in ministerial offices, government departments and for a number of not for profit and corporate organisations.
+Chris Wagner is currently a Director and Partner in Talkforce Media and Communications Strategist.
+Chris has 20 years’ experience in the communication sector, working in ministerial offices, government departments and for a number of not-for-profit and corporate organisations.

-A former journalist and CYT participant, Chris has a background in matters of the arts, governance, mental health, suicide, criminal and civil justice, national security and emergency management, as well as grassroots community liaison, amongst others.
-He is also a White Ribbon Ambassador, married to a fellow communicator and a father of two very talkative kids.
+A former journalist and Canberra Youth Theatre participant, Chris has a background in the areas of arts, governance, mental health, suicide, criminal and civil justice, national security and emergency management, as well as grassroots community liaison, amongst others.
+He is married to a fellow communicator and a father of two very talkative kids.

 Peter Hoolihan is a solicitor with Griffin Legal, currently working in the areas of commercial law, property law and corporate governance.
 Peter is a registered solicitor in the Supreme Court of the ACT and the High Court of Australia, and is a current member of the ACT Law Society.
 Peter has been involved in a wide range of legal matters including corporate governance matters for multiple not-for-profit and charitable organisations, residential and commercial conveyances, sales of businesses and intellectual property matters.
 Peter previously worked in regulatory government within the Therapeutic Goods Administration, as part of a team who regulated clinical trials within Australia for new medications.
 Peter has a background in the creative arts, performance and drama having been involved in multiple productions both on stage and off.
 His connection with Canberra Youth Theatre goes back to 2013 and ever since he has been an avid supporter of the company.
 He is excited and enthusiastic to be a part of the Board and hopes he can be a valuable contribution to Canberra Youth Theatre’s community and culture.